Learning Bayesian Networks from Incomplete Data with the Node-Average Likelihood: Computational Experiments

 \subsection{Performance for Known Node Ordering}

 Figure \ref{fig:known-order} supports our theoretical results and confirms Balov's \cite{balov}: penalties going to zero slower than $O(n^{-1/2})$ often lead to increased structural accuracy.
-In the complete data case, the results are as expected: BIC is consistent, and other penalties perform well with the exception of AIC.
+In the complete data case, the results are as expected: BIC is consistent, and penalties other than AIC perform well.
 However, $\alpha = 0.10, 0.25$ do not always improve accuracy as the sample size increases, leading instead to mild underfitting (that is, too few arcs are included in the DAGs).
 AIC performs poorly for the opposite reason: it does not penalise network complexity enough, leading to overfitting (that is, the learned DAGs contain too many arcs including a number of false positives).

-As for incomplete data, we can see that all $\alpha < 0.60$ outperform $\alpha = 0.60$, AIC and BIC in learning from ALARM.
+As for incomplete data, we can see that all $\alpha < 0.60$ outperform $\alpha = 0.60$, AIC and BIC for the ALARM network.
 As the proportion of missing data increases, the accuracy produced by $\alpha = 0.40$ gradually deteriorates for all the sample sizes under consideration.
 We observe similar results for ECOLI: only $\alpha = 0.10$ does not degrade performance as $\beta$ increases.
-Furthermore, $\alpha = 0.25$ does well when $\beta = 0.05$ but is not markedly better than the inconsistent scores when $\beta = 0.2$.
+Furthermore, $\alpha = 0.25$ does well when $\beta = 0.05$ but it is not markedly better than the inconsistent scores when $\beta = 0.2$.
 Closer inspection suggests that this may be due to overfitting: $\alpha = 0.25, 0.40$ do not penalise complexity enough.
 Note that Gaussian parents are penalized less harshly than discrete parents in a CGBN because they introduce fewer parameters in the BN, which may explain why overfitting occurs for the ECOLI network.
 Based on the theoretical results, we expect that penalties below $\alpha = 0.50$ to give consistent estimates.
 However, convergence appears to be very slow for penalties that converge to zero too quickly.
-For SANGIOVESE, the only penalty that allows to learn the true DAG correctly for $k \leq 1000$ is $\alpha = 0.25$, with all the others slowly increasing the scaled SHD as $\beta$ increases. $\alpha = 0.10$ seems to suffer from mild underfitting, while $\alpha = 0.40$, $0.60$, AIC and BIC lead to mild overfitting.
+For SANGIOVESE, the only penalty that allows one to learn the true DAG correctly for $k \leqslant 1000$ is $\alpha = 0.25$, with all the $\alpha$s slowly increasing the scaled SHD as $\beta$ increases. $\alpha = 0.10$ seems to suffer from mild underfitting, while $\alpha = 0.40$, $0.60$, AIC and BIC lead to mild overfitting.